Jump to content

 This should never happen, the Fissa never stops.

 Whenever the queue is about to get empty, Fissa will add recommended tracks.
-These will be semi-random tracks, utilizing the Spotify recommendations, but most importantly they will be based on the tracks which gained the most votes.
+These will be semi-random tracks, utilizing the Spotify recommendations, but most importantly they will be based on the tracks which are the most popular in your Fissa.

 class FissaService {